 A Selection of Educational Resources

 Each week, Rabbi Sacks writes a commentary essay to the weekly parsha (Torah portion).
 The multi-year series is called Covenant & Conversation because for Rabbi Sacks, this is the essence of what Torah learning is – throughout the ages and for us now.
 The text of Torah is our covenant with God; the interpretation of this text has been the subject of an ongoing conversation that began at Sinai and has never ceased.
 Covenant & Conversation is sponsored by The Wohl Foundation.
-You can read and download the latest Covenant & Conversation essay, or explore the archive, here.
+As well as the latest essays, you can also access the Covenant & Conversation archive.
+In recent years, the language options have also grown, as a wonderful team of translators from 9 different countries have volunteered their time and expertises.

 ‘Ten Paths to God’, a new 10-unit curriculum on Judaism and Jewish identity based on traditional sources and the teachings of Rabbi Sacks.
 This curriculum has been developed as a free resource that can be adapted and used by anyone involved in formal or informal Jewish education – in middle or high schools, for youth movements, on campuses, or as part of outreach organisations, synagogues and community centres.
 It can also be a resource for parents to learn one-on-one with their children if they wish, or even for individuals who just want to think deeper about Judaism.
 It features both entry and advanced levels, and offers downloadable PDF guides for both the student and educator.
 The ten subjects covered are: